Germany–Poland relations: World War II reparations

 However, as a consequence of the Potsdam Agreement, Poland obtained a quarter of Germany's territory in the borders of 1937, whose largely German-speaking population which was subjected to expulsion and Polonization.
 The Potsdam Agreement stipulated that Soviet reparations would be satisfied from the Soviet occupation zone in Germany and that the USSR would in turn satisfy the claims of the Polish People's Republic.
-On the one hand, the transfer of these considerable reparations payments was dependent on the Soviet leadership but on the other hand ended comparatively late compared to the western occupation zones due to a declaration by Moscow on 22 August 1953.
+On the one hand, the transfer of these considerable reparations payments was dependent on the Soviet leadership, but on the other hand ended comparatively late compared to the western occupation zones due to a declaration by Moscow on 22 August 1953.
 On 16 August 1945, a treaty on distribution of German reparations had been signed in Moscow.
-For the Polish, this treaty became a symbol of Soviet exploitation of Poland, even theugh Poland receive 15 % of reparations from the Soviet Zone and 30 % of reparations from West Germany.
+For the Polish, this treaty became a symbol of Soviet exploitation of Poland, even though Poland received 15% of reparations from the Soviet zone and 30% of reparations from West Germany.
 However, 6 billion dollars, which was seen to amount to the win Poland had gained by the border shift in the west, was subtracted from this amount.

 There is a consensus that the German eastern provinces gained by Poland were economically better developed than the lost Kresy.
 A recent proposal for a macroeconomic calculation of the economic consequences of the "westward shift" of Poland concluded that the German eastern provinces were valued 25,8 billion International Dollars, while the whole of the Kresy was valued 9,4 billion International Dollars.
 Therefore, German authors point out that Poland was overcompensated for the loss of the Eastern Borderlands, yielding a net gain at the expense of Germany.

 The fixing of the Oder-Neisse border can only mark a renunciation of territory in favor of Poland in German-Polish relations.
 Authors have pointed out that the Treaty of Zgorzelec is hence of utmost relevance in the context of reparations.
 Communist Poland acknowledged the GDR to act on behalf of Germany as a whole when recognizing the Oder-Neisse Line amounting to a loss of territory equal in size to the territory of the GDR.